-When you register or subscribe to the Ancestry Community, you will provide personal information (such as your name, address, telephone number, and credit card) that we use to manage your account; other Ancestry members cannot see this information.
-In addition you will have a public profile that helps you connect with other users.
+When you register on or subscribe to Ancestry.com or other websites in the Ancestry Community, you will provide personal information (such as your name, email address, and credit card information) that we use to manage your account; other than your name (if you choose to share your name in your profile settings), other Ancestry members cannot see this information.
+You will have a public Ancestry profile that you can control and that helps you connect with other users.

 Your member profile lets you share information about yourself with others in the Ancestry Community.
 Although profiles are public by nature, you can control what information other members can see.

 · Your user name or full name, depending on your preferences.
 Full name is selected when you first register.

 · When you last updated your profile and logged in.

 You can also add additional personal information (such as gender, age, and occupation), a photo, location, research interests, and more to your profile.
 For more information and instructions, see our Help Center.